LaQuan Smith puts on a NY Fashion Week show of sexy black

 He used cut-outs in leather at the necks and shoulders of some dresses, along with sounds of sexual pleasuring to usher a few models down the runway in sheer and sparkling looks.
 One of his walkers carried a suitcase-size white fur bag emblazoned with: “I'm Moving Out.”
 Another wore a black T-shirt with a famous line from the film “Scarface,” involving an F-bomb and Al Pacino's Tony Montana.

 Some of his models, including white ones, wore high ponytails of long twists.
 Other were dressed in high-cut bodysuits.
-The womenswear designers included some men, including one in bright yellow with a matching pimp hat.
+The womenswear designer included some men in sparkly sleeveless tops, slouchy pants and open-shirted looks showing off abs to die for.

 Backstage, Smith told The Associated Press he was inspired in part by a “ghetto goth” and “super sexy” muse as he played with velvets, nylons, boiled wools and other textures for fall-winter 2020.